gustavo-fior/vayo.cc/README.md

 - 🔴  x, airbnb and docs links don't work (tks Elon) (check https://www.pexels.com/@googledeepmind/)
 - 🔴  animate direction button
+- 🟡  fix sun and moon icons in public pages
 - 🟡  allow users to edit and have a custom sort for folders
 - 🟡  add month separation
 - 🟢  add animation to the creation and deletion of a bookmark